swiftlang/swift-evolution/proposals/nnnn-actor-isolation-control.md

 ## Introduction

-The [Swift actors proposal][actors] introduces the notion of *actor-isolated* declarations, which are declarations that can safely access an actor's mutable state.
+The [Swift actors proposal][actors] introduces the notion of *actor-isolated* declarations, which are declarations that can safely access an actor's isolated state.
 In that proposal, all instance methods, instance properties, and instance subscripts on an actor type are actor-isolated, and they can synchronously use those declarations on `self`.
-This proposal generalizes the notion of actor isolation to allow better control, including the ability to have actor-isolated declarations that aren't part of an actor type (e.g., they can be non-member functions) and have non-isolated declarations that are instance members of an actor type (e.g., because they are based on immutable actor state).
+This proposal generalizes the notion of actor isolation to allow better control, including the ability to have actor-isolated declarations that aren't part of an actor type (e.g., they can be non-member functions) and have non-isolated declarations that are instance members of an actor type (e.g., because they are based on immutable, non-isolated actor state).
 This allows better abstraction of the use of actors, additional actor operations that are otherwise not expressible safely in the system, and enables some conformances to existing, synchronous protocols.

 ## Motivation